 *This post contains affiliate links.

 Last week we covered the Old Testament and the major events that led up to the New Testament.
 In this story, we read of a God continually calling His children back to His side.
 In the book of Samuel, we meet a young boy who will be the future King of God’s people.
-He is a flawed man and king, but we don’t remember him as a failure, we remember David as “a man after God’s own heart.”
+David is a flawed man and king, but we don’t remember him as a failure, rather, “a man after God’s own heart.”

 What God desires is not our perfection, but our hearts.
 Our whole hearts, dedicated to seeking Him first.

 400 years after the Old Testament prophets have written the last book about the coming of a Savior, the Savior shows up.
 Not in the form of a powerful king, but as a tiny, homeless baby in a manger.